Website prototype and positioning for a furniture brand

 LeInventor is a niche kitchen collection, designed and sold in the Baltic States.

-To help test the feasibility of the product in the expanded EU market, I developed the marketing strategy, wrote the content for the website, and designed the website UX prototype.
+To help test the feasibility of the product in the expanded EU market, I developed the business strategy, defined the design scope, and lead the design of the website prototype.

 About the project